vbabashov/vbabashov.github.io/_pages/about.md

 My research interests surround machine learning and operations research in healthcare and finance.

-I am a firm believer of value of the advanced analytics in the solving real-life problems.
+I am a firm believer in the value of advanced analytics for solving the real-life problems.